rwense/HC-Interview-Assignment/education-engineer/terraform-getting-started.md

 Visit [Terraform.io](https://www.terraform.io/downloads.html) to download the compressed binary package for your current machine/platform.

 ## Create Directory/Configuration File
-With Terraform installed, let's dive right into it and start creating some infrastructure.

-Most guys find it easiest to create a new directory on there local machine and create Terraform configuration code inside it.
+Next, we suggest creating a new directory on your local machine with the `mkdir` command.

 ```shell
 $ mkdir terraform-demo
 $ cd terraform-demo
 ```

-Next, create a file for your Terraform configuration code.
+In the new directory, create a file for your Terraform configuration code to reside in using the `touch` command.

 ```shell
 $ touch main.tf